-For VOLKSBANK WIEN AG, the data collected in 2022 show the following picture:
+For Volksbank, the data collected in 2022 show the following picture:

-- " Stable share as main bank - " Stable customer share - " Stable situation with regard to the willingness to choose the bank as alternative main bank - " Slight decline in customer satisfaction as compared to 2021, but the values are still at a high level: Volksbank ranks among the top three banks also in 2022. - " Stable situation in terms of product customer share - " Volksbank customers are more frequently "multichannel customers", they enjoy the convenience of digital channels for banking transactions, but also still visit the retail branches.
+- " Stable share as main bank - " Slightly declining customer share (presumably due to the elimination of secondary bank connections) - " Stable situation with regard to the willingness to choose the bank as alternative main bank - " Slight decline in customer satisfaction as compared to 2021, but values are still at a high level: Volksbank ranks among the top three banks again in 2022. - " Stable situation in terms of product customer share - " More Volksbank customers tend to be multichannel customers; they enjoy the convenience of digital channels for banking transactions, but also still visit the retail branches.
 They are also less likely to consider banking with big digital companies like Amazon, Facebook or Instagram.